4802852/alfred-brightness/README.md

 # alfred-brightness

-Alfred Workflow for setting Display Brightness.
+Alfred Workflow to set Display Brightness.

+Only tested at Monteray 12.6 and Alfred 5 with no Python 2 env.

-This is modified version of **alfred-brightness** by fniephaus (https://github.com/fniephaus/alfred-brightness).
-Because it is not working since macos 12.3, I made a new one based on **brightness** by nriley (https://github.com/nriley/brightness) and **alfred workflow py3** by NorthIsUp (https://github.com/NorthIsUp/alfred-workflow-py3)
+This is modified version of **alfred-brightness** by fniephaus (https://github.com/fniephaus/alfred-brightness), based on **brightness** by nriley (https://github.com/nriley/brightness) and **alfred workflow py3** by NorthIsUp (https://github.com/NorthIsUp/alfred-workflow-py3).

 Thanks to all of them!

+This is made because fniepahus version didn't work since macOS 12.3 because it only works based on Python 2.

-You can use all function of alfred-brightness workflow by fniephaus including current brightness.
+You can use all functions of alfred-brightness workflow by fniephaus including current brightness.
 If you want some guide to use this workflow, visit fniepahus.

-This is only tested at Monteray 12.6 and Alfred 5.

 If you have any issue, please let me know.